github/docs/content/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-hashicorp-vault.md

 By default, the Vault server will automatically revoke access tokens when their TTL is expired, so you don't have to worry about revoking the access tokens.

-But if you want to revoke access tokens immediately soon after your job is completed/failed for your security requirements, you can manually revoke the issued token using the [Vault API](https://www.vaultproject.io/api/auth/token#revoke-a-token-self).
+However, if you do want to revoke access tokens immediately after your job has completed or failed, you can manually revoke the issued token using the [Vault API](https://www.vaultproject.io/api/auth/token#revoke-a-token-self).

 1. Set the `exportToken` option to `true` (default: `false`).
 This exports the issued Vault access token as an environment variable: `VAULT_TOKEN`.
 2. Add a step to call the [Revoke a Token (Self)](https://www.vaultproject.io/api/auth/token#revoke-a-token-self) Vault API to revoke the access token.